61st & Peña station: Station layout

 The area surrounding the station is planned to be developed into a mixed-use, transit-oriented development called “Peña Station,” with offices and housing, part of a proposed airport city surrounding Denver International Airport.
 Nearby developments may include up to 2,500 residential units, 1,500 hotel rooms, 500,000 sqft of retail space, and 1 to 1.5 e6sqft of offices.
+As of 2026, the land surrounding the airport is primarily undeveloped greenfield land, with no timeline for buildout.